-The Landlord's documentary evidence indicates that the Tenant was served the 10 Day Notice to End Tenancy for Unpaid Rent by posting the document on the Tenant's door at 8:00 p.m. on June 2, 2011.
+The Landlord's documentary evidence indicates that the Tenant was served the 10 Day Notice to End Tenancy for Unpaid Rent by posting the document on the Tenant's door at 3:00 p.m. on June 2, 2011.
 The Proof of Service document was signed by a witness.

 The Notice states that the Tenant had five days to pay the rent or apply for Dispute Resolution.
-The Tenant did not apply to dispute the Notice to End Tenancy within five days from the date of service.
+The Tenant did not pay the rent arrears or apply to dispute the Notice to End Tenancy within five days from the date of service.